azist/azos/src/testing/readme.md

 $ ./sky trun Azos.Tests.Nub.dll
 ```

 > Azos is built using .NET Standard 2.1 and is cross platform by design.
+The following examples use `bash`, but any appropriate CLI will work.

 ##### Get CLI Help
 You can get a full list of commands and syntax by executing the following command.